Growth-Kinetics/diffmem_sample_memory/memories/contexts/the_story_of_the_door.md

 *   **The Jekyll-Hyde Connection:** The initial puzzle of the cheque is solved: the signatory is Dr. Jekyll.
 The mystery now shifts to the *nature* of the relationship.
 Hyde is not just a beneficiary but has a key to Jekyll's laboratory and authority over his staff.
 *   **Blackmail Hypothesis:** Enfield's theory is that the reputable man is being blackmailed for past misdeeds.
 He himself admits this explanation is insufficient ("far from explaining all").
 *   **Utterson's Prior Knowledge Explained:** Utterson's disturbance is explained by his possession of Dr. Jekyll's will.
 The will, written by Jekyll, names Edward Hyde as the sole heir, which had been an "eyesore" for the lawyer long before he knew of Hyde's detestable character.
+*   **The Incident at the Window:** The sudden, horrifying transformation of Dr. Jekyll's expression adds a new layer of mystery.
+It suggests Jekyll is not merely a victim of blackmail but is in the grip of an active, terrifying, and possibly involuntary struggle.
+The event leaves both Utterson and Enfield speechless with horror.
 /END 🧩 **Central Mystery & Conflicts**

 /START